 One of the biggest misconceptions around a property virtual tour is that a 3D virtual tour is just that – a simple, virtual walk-through of a space.
 360 tours can be so much more than that, and with the right virtual tour software can become top marketing tools for your property sales portfolio.

-But a 3D virtual tour can actually be as simple, or as complex as you need them to be.
+A 3D virtual tour can actually be as simple, or as complex as you need them to be.
 Many still don’t realise it’s possible to add data points to different areas of our 3D virtual tours and these data points can contain text, audio, links or video to really illustrate any information you’d like to share.
 When used correctly, multimedia data points can elevate a 3D virtual tour from a simple walk-through to an immersive and engaging experience.

-If you’re considering investing in a 3D virtual tour, it’s important to know the ways in which you can really make the most of such a fantastic and multifunctional digital medium.
+If you’re considering investing in a 3D virtual tour, it’s important to know the ways in which you can really make the most of such a fantastic and multi-functional digital medium.

 In today’s blog post, we’re going to take you through 3 ways you can make the most out of your 3D virtual tour.

 Adding additional text to different data points within your virtual tour allows you to convey important information to potential customers.